itspriddle/dotfiles/README.markdown

     make update-help
     make update # runs both update-plugins and update-help

-## Cleaning Backups and Views

-`~/.vim/.tmp/` may need to be cleaned up from time to time:

-    cd ~/.vim
-    make clean

 ## Included Plugins

 See [`vim/bundle/`](http://git.io/cWGCAQ) for a list of installed plugins.